Three puffin

 Wildlife in June

 The Atlantic Puffin.
-June is a great time to experience puffins in the Faroe Islands.
+Summer is the right time to experience puffins in the Faroe Islands.
 The local word in the Faroe Islands for a puffin is Lundi.
-There are 500.000 puffins in the Faroe Islands in June.
-Photo by Kah-Wai Lin.
+There are 500.000 puffins in the Faroe Islands in summer.
+Photo by Chris Poplawski.

 The Faroe Islands are an outdoor wonderland and June is one of those summer months where you can experience exotic wildlife.
 You will have lots of opportunities to get close to the extraordinary bird life as this is the season when birds in the Faroe Islands breed.